weewx/weewx/docs_src/utilities/wee_import-config_opt.md

 The character used as the decimal point in the source files.
 A full stop is frequently used, but it may be another character.
 This parameter must be included in quotation marks.

-Default is `'.'`.
+The default is `'.'`.

 ### `interval`{#csv_interval}